 What is the difference between early orthodontic treatment, and regular orthodontic treatment and why might my child need early treatment?
 How will early treatment benefit my child in the long run?

 Early treatment (also known as Phase-One) typically begins around age eight or nine (Phase-Two will begin around age 11 or older).
-The goal of early treatment is to correct the growth of the jaw and certain bite problems, such as underbite.
-Early treatment also helps to make room for permanent teeth to come in properly, lessening the chance of extractions in the future.
+The goal of early treatment is to correct the growth of the jaw and certain bite problems, such as an underbite and crossbite.
+Early treatment also helps to make room for permanent teeth to come in properly, lessening the chance of extractions and/or improctions in the future.

 How to tell if your child may need early orthodontic treatment:

-- Early or late loss of baby teeth (your child should typically start losing teeth around age five, and will have all his or her permanent teeth around age 13)
+- Early or late loss of baby teeth (your child should typically start losing teeth around age six, and will have all his or her permanent teeth around age 12)

 - Difficulty chewing and/or biting